michaelyshih/Saikyou/README.md

 - Tuesday
 	- mornign
 		- have the timeline working to change the camera from one year plane to another year plane.
+	- afternoon
 		- finishing up, any attempt at bonus should be done here.
 - Wednesday
 	- morning
-		- final attempts at the bouns
+		- final attempts at the bouns, or adding bloom/ effects to mesh
 	- afternoon
 		- make sure everything is hosted and working, confirm with TA and
 - Thursday
 	-
 ## Bonus Features (Optional): ##
--
+- having
 - having flip animation for the book meshes
 - having meshs for the music that can play on discs